DISCRIMINATORY

 Legal claims challenging the discriminatory enforcement of a law are typically raised in what is known as an "as-applied" challenge.
 An as-applied challenge argues that a law, even though it may be generally constitutional, operates in an unconstitutional manner when applied to a particular person, group, or set of circumstances.

-As a civil rights lawyer practicing in Minnesota and beyond, I focus on protecting people's civil rights and liberties in a variety of contexts.
-I have significant experience challenging discrimination by government actors, including winning precedent-setting victories.
+As a civil rights lawyer who has practiced in Minnesota and beyond, I have experience with civil rights and liberties claims in a variety of contexts.
+I bring that experience to the mediation table and investigation setting to help parties resolve disputes.

 What legal claims exist for challenging the discriminatory enforcement of the law?